HL7/fhir-medmorph/input/pagecontent/subscription.md

 * EHRs SHALL support Subscription instance creation for resources identified by each of the named-events in the [Named Event Valueset](	ValueSet-us-ph-triggerdefinition-namedevent.html).

-* EHRs SHALL support a criteria of "[ResourceType]?all" as part of the Subscription instance.
-The criteria "[ResourceType]?all" indicates all creates and updates on the particular type of resource for which Subscription is created.
+* EHRs SHALL support a criteria of "[ResourceType]" as part of the Subscription instance.
+The criteria "[ResourceType]" indicates all creates and updates on the particular type of resource for which Subscription is created.

 * EHRs SHALL notify the subscribers of changes based on the named-events using a channel of type ```rest-hook```.